 I’ve had attractive young women raise their eyebrows at me and say, “I’ll do anything to get a better deal.
 Anything.”
-(If you ever get pulled over for speeding, these magic words might just get you out of it.)
+If you ever get pulled over, these magic words could get you out of a speeding ticket.

 Seven words I hate:

 “I have to check with my wife (or husband).”